Union Scholarship for Student Veteran Leadership

 Application deadline: February 14, 2020 by 6 p.m.
 (MST)

 The mission of The Union Scholarship for Student Veteran Leadership is to promote student veteran leadership within the campus community.
 The Veterans Support Center (VSC) and the University Union promote leadership by cultivating social, cultural, co-curricular, and service opportunities.
 Recognizing that student veterans possess leadership skills from their military experience, the VSC and Union encourage student veterans to further develop and utilize these skills within the campus and local community.

-The Union Scholarship Fund for Student Veteran Leadership provides one (1) primary scholarship of $5,000 and one (1) runner-up scholarship of $2,500 to assist student veterans in accomplishing their academic goals.
+The Union Scholarship Fund for Student Veteran Leadership provides one (1) scholarship of $2,500 and one (1) scholarship of $1,500 to assist student veterans in accomplishing their academic goals.
 The purpose is to identify and recognize student veterans whose involvement and leadership has or will contribute to the overall mission of the VSC and the Union.
 This includes students who are or will be associated with different leadership opportunities within the VSC or Union.
 These opportunities can include, but are not limited to, involvement with an office or event in the VSC, Union, or community organization, activity, or initiative.